meganskowronskisociology/WorkFlow/README.md

 CAnD3 Research Replicability &amp; Workflow Management Activity

 ## Study Description
-This study examines the relationships between XXX and YYY across respondents' ZZZ.
+This study examines the relationships between individual's contribution to their rent/mortgage and respondents' mental and physical health.
 Using the 2016 General Social Survey, analyses find that the health-benefits of earning more than a secondary degree vary between male and female respondents.
 Below, information is included about how to use the files provided to reproduce the analyses leading to this conclusion.